-- Total coverage amount: Confirm that the dollar amount will be enough to allow you to fully repair or rebuild your property in a worst-case scenario. - Deductible: Can you pay the deductible built into your policy?
-Homeowners insurance policies can have deductibles slipped in that are tens of thousands of dollars-too high for the policyholders to afford.
-Make sure you understand your deductible amount in actual dollar terms, not just as a percentage number.
-If you can't afford that deductible, you can't afford that policy and it becomes almost useless to you. - Coverage area: Most home or business owners insurance policies are going to have exclusions.
+- An insurance agent you can trust means someone you can ask all your questions in plain language and get clear, honest answers in plain language.
+And try to get these answers in writing, whether via email or text.
+Ask about the coverage amount, ask about the deductible, ask about the exclusions.
+Ask about "wind-created openings" and whether your policy requires that the wind punch a permanent hole through your roof or • Total coverage amount: Confirm that the dollar walls or windows in order to trigger their responsibility amount will be enough to allow you to fully repair to pay for water damage.
+Because policies that have or rebuild your property in a worst-case scenario. "wind-created opening" requirements are bad for • Deductible: Can you pay the deductible built policyholders.
+If the policy your insurance agent is into your policy?
+Homeowners insurance offering has it, ask them for a different one and don't let policies can have deductibles slipped in that are them talk you out of it.
+These policies are bad news. - tens of thousands of dollars-too high for the policyholders to afford.
+Make sure you understand Going through an online insurance broker might be your deductible amount in actual dollar terms, not easier or cheaper right now, but it may cost you a lot just as a percentage number.
+If you can't afford more down the line. that deductible, you can't afford that policy and it becomes almost useless to you. - Coverage area: Most home or business owners insurance policies are going to have exclusions.
 An exclusion is a condition in the insurance contract saying that if the damage to your property happens in certain specific ways, the insurance company doesn't have to pay for it.
 Exclusions can include things like types of water and wind damage or hail damage.
 You need to make sure that your policy doesn't exclude the kinds of damage that are most likely to happen in your area and likely to cause the most damage.